-Clarence Keith was represented in the Circuit Court by Honorable Curtis Williams who informed Appellant, in the presence of seven witnesses who has provided affidavits to effect, that if Appellant did not plead guilty to the charges he would get life without patrol.
+Alan Avant was represented in the Circuit Court by Honorable Christopher A. Collins who informed Appellant that if Appellant did not plead guilty to the charges he would get life without parole.
 The law is clear that such a tactic is illegal.
 Myers v.
 State 583 So.
 2d 174 (Miss.
-1991) on the basis the pleas entered by Keith is coerced as well as involuntary.
+1991) on the basis the pleas entered by Avant is coerced as well as involuntary.
 The judgments entered there under, as a matter of law, is subject to collateral attack.
-Appellant would assert that the cumulative effect of each of the errors set forth in this motion, when combined, constitutes a denial of due process of law and amounts to reversible plain error as having denied Appellant his constitutional right to a fair trial..
-V.